abregado/champions-combat/_chapters/rules.md

 If no player has more Power tokens than all other players, then nothing happens.

 ## Resolution Phase
-For each initiative card, the shown player takes a turn.
-The player shown is considered to be the Active player for this turn.

-Once the last Initiative card is resolved, return to the Draw phase.

-# The player turn
-The player whose colour is shown on the next Initiative is considered the Active player and takes a turn.
+The player whose colour is shown on the next Initiative card is considered the Active player and takes a turn.
 The active player uses one of their cards to make a turn.
 The card is discarded when used.
-The player chooses either the Move or Attack effect from the card they play.
+The player chooses to use either the Move or Attack effect from the card they play.

 The active player must use a card to resolve either a Move or Attack effect.
-If the active player has no cards left in their hand at the beginning of their turn, then their turn is skipped.
+If the active player has no playable cards in their hand at the beginning of their turn, then their turn is skipped.
-Move effects are at the top, Attack effects in the middle, Reaction effects at the bottom.
+Move effects are at the top of the action cards, Attack effects in the middle, Reaction effects at the bottom.

-If an Attack effect is played, then each target of that effect can play a Reaction effect, if they wish, after the results of the Attack are resolved.
+When the turn is complete, move on to the next Initiative card.
+When the last Initiative card is resolved, return to the Draw phase.

 ## Move effects
 Move effects are always at the top of the Action card.

+If the effect section shows a number such as {% include icon_image.html link='files/images/icon-1.png' %} or {% include icon_image.html link='files/images/icon-2.png' %}
-The player can move the number of hexes based on the number in the Move effect.
+then the player must move the same number of hexes.
 Players may not move through each other nor end their movement on top of another player.
-A player may not end a movement on the same hex they started on, unless they played a zero movement card.
+If the effect section contains a number greater than zero, the player may not end their movement on the same hex they started on.
-Once moved, the player can choose which way their character faces.
+When the player has moved, they choose which direction their character faces.
-If a zero movement card is played, the player can still choose a new facing.
+If a {% include icon_image.html link='files/images/icon-0.png' %} movement card is played, the player does not move, but can still rotate to a new direction.

+Each movement may have one or more special rules, which are detailed below:

 {% include icon_image.html link='files/images/icon-displace.png' %}
 **Displace:** When included in a move effect, this symbol allows you to enter the hex of another player.
-When you do so, you can move their character to any adjacent hex, except the one you just moved from.
+When you do so, you can move their character to any adjacent hex, except the hex you entered their hex from.
-The moved character's facing remains the same.
+The moved character's orientation remains the same.

+{% include icon_image.html link='files/images/icon-power-up.png' %} / {% include icon_image.html link='files/images/icon-power-down.png' %}
+**Power token effects** See the [Power token effects](#power-token-effects) section.

 ## Attack effects
 Attack effects are always in the middle of the action card.

-Choose a target that is inside either the red or blue zone on your style card.
+Choose a target player that is inside a targeted hex on your style card.
-If there are no targets on any of the hexes covered by your style card, you may not play an Attack card.
+If there are no players on any of the hexes covered by your style card, you may not play an Attack card.
 Roll the number of dice shown on the attack action, denoted by the Die icon.
-The field on the Style card shows if the dice needs a 3+ or 4+ to deal damage.
+The targeted hex on the Style card is marked with either "3+" or "4+".
+If the targeted hex is marked with 3+, then attack dice which landed on a number greater than or equal to three are successful, and attack dice less than three have failed.
+If the targeted hex is marked with 4+, then attack dice which landed on a number greater than or equal to four are successful, and attack dice less than four have failed.
+The attacker gains one score token for each successful attack die, unless this is modified by the target's reaction.

-Each hit causes one damage.
-Each attack may have one or more special rules, which are detailed below.
+Each attack may have one or more special rules, which are detailed below:

-Calculate the number of hits before moving on, but do not apply damage yet.
-The result may be modified due to a Reaction.

 {% include icon_image.html link='files/images/icon-barrage.png' %}
 **Barrage:** An attack can be made against every target that can be hit.